Andy Fanshawe: Biography

-He started climbing as a student at Wilmslow Grammar School.
+He started climbing as a student at Wilmslow County Grammar School for Boys.
 Whilst studying geology at Imperial College London, he led his first expedition to the Ecuadorian Andes where he made first British ascents within the El Altar massif as well as assisting David Kirke of the Dangerous Sports Club glide from the summit of Chimborazo.

 In 1986, he was made a National Officer of the British Mountaineering Council.
 Shortly after his appointment, he led a bold traverse of Chogolisa and Bride Peak in the Karakoram which was later documented in his book Coming Through.
 The book also gave an account of his ascent of Menlungtse with Chris Bonington and Alan Hinkes in 1988.
 Other climbing achievements included winter ascents of the Croz Spur on the Grandes Jorasses and the Eiger North Face.

 On 14 March 1992, he fell while climbing Eagle Ridge in Lochnagar, the Cairngorms, claiming his life.
 At his funeral, Chris Bonington gave the eulogy.

 His book Himalaya Alpine-style, co-authored with Stephen Venables, was published after his death in 1995.